Waiting on a Friend: History

-Video
+Music video

 The video, shot on 2 July 1981, directed by Michael Lindsay-Hogg (who also directed their 1968 special The Rolling Stones Rock and Roll Circus), became very popular on MTV.
 Matching the song's lyrics, Jagger is seen waiting for Keith Richards in the doorway of an apartment block.
 The building, at 96–98 St. Mark's Place in Manhattan, is notable for having also appeared on the cover of Led Zeppelin's 1975 album Physical Graffiti.
 The two then walk down the street and enter the St. Mark's Bar & Grill where the other three band members are already drinking.
 Ronnie Wood appears in the video, although he was not a musician on the original recording.
 Jagger sings the song to Richards and the video concludes with the band setting up for a gig at the back of the bar, largely ignored by the other patrons.